synflyn28/fcc-frontend/README.md

 ## Installation and Running Steps

 To run locally you must have the latest version of Node installed.
-Clone this repository using the following commands:
+Clone this repository and issue the following commands:

 ```bash
 npm run get-depends